Daniel E. Fine

 - Advised private equity clients in matters related to the COVID-19 pandemic and related economic instability, including in pre-litigation and litigation matters.

-- Represented underwriters in connection with special purpose acquisition company initial public offerings.
+- Represented issuers and underwriters in connection with special purpose acquisition company initial public offerings.

 Government Investigations and Litigation